-It’s actually not one long story, but a series of vignettes about classic fairy tale themes – albeit with a sinister twist.
+This movie is actually not one long story but a series of vignettes about classic fairy tale themes – albeit with a sinister twist.
 The werewolf story is the first and it’s short, bloody, and sweet.
-This movie looks completely aged but it is worth watching for the werewolf fanatics
+This movie looks completely aged but it is worth watching for the werewolf fanatics.

 Although most of these 80s movies probably had scare power back in their day, they mostly felt aged and corny.
 Their pacing was also ridiculously slow.
 And though I love practical effects, some of them left me with too much of a “guy in a suit” effect.

 I sprung out of the 80s and into a few more modern tales.

 This is a low budget movie that tries to marry Native American lore with the werewolf myth – it fails miserably.
 I managed to get through about thirty minutes of this flick before getting distracted.

 The plot is basically this – a group of bad werewolves has to capture some little boy who is the key to continuing the werewolf bloodline while some good werewolves would rather be done with the whole werewolf-curse business and try to protect the kid.
 There’s a gunfight which includes a “bad-ass old lady” and there is a chase and then there was me falling asleep.
 It’s total B-movie cheese but without enough “so bad it’s good” charm to be interesting.

 Now there were some better werewolf films in my little binge.